 You have a vital role in ensuring the safety of your personal and financial information.
 Here are some ways to ensure your information is protected.

-- Use an up to date and reputable web browser that supports 128-bit encryption, such as current versions of Firefox, Internet Explorer or Safari.
+- Use an up to date and reputable web browser that supports 128-bit encryption, such as current versions of Firefox, Internet Explorer, Chrome or Safari.

 - Be especially careful about using public or shared computers.
 Don’t access personal information on a computer unless you are confident that it, and the network it is connected to, is secure.

 - Don’t leave your computer unattended while logged on to online banking or other sites where you provide personal information.
 Others could gain access to your account information if you walk away.